yanwenywan/typst-packages/wenyuan-campaign/0.1.1/campaign.typ

 }

-// Manually does a 1em paragraph space
+/// Manually does a 1em paragraph space
 #let bump() = h(1em)

-// A paragraph with a bold italic name at the start
+/// A paragraph with a bold italic name at the start
-//
-// Parameters;
+#let namedpar(
-// - title: the bold italic name, a full stop / period is put immediately after for you
+  /// the bold italic name, a full stop / period is put immediately after for you -> str | content title,
-// - content: everything else
+  /// -> content
+  content
-#let namedpar(title, content) = [
+) = [
   _*#title*__*.*_ #content
 ]

-// See namedPar but this one is in a block environment
+/// See `namedpar` but this one is in a block environment
+#let namedpar-block(
+  /// -> str|content
+  title,
+  /// content
+  content
-#let namedpar-block(title, content) = block[
+) = block[
   _*#title*__*.*_ #content
 ]

-// A tan coloured read-aloud box with some decorations
+/// A tan coloured read-aloud box with some decorations
+#let readaloud(
+  /// -> content
+  content
-#let readaloud(content) = {
+) = {
   let corner(alignment, dxMod: 1, dyMod: 1) = place(
     alignment,
     dx: dxMod * (1em + 2pt),